-April 15th marked 105 years after the famed “unsinkable ship” struck an iceberg in the north Atlantic, sinking on its maiden voyage to America.
+The night of April 14th into the early morning hours of April 15th will mark 109 years since the famed “unsinkable ship” sunk to the ocean floor on its maiden voyage to America.
 But, did you know there were at least 12 dogs aboard the Titanic?

 While the world is remembering the tragic events of April 14th and 15th, we’re taking a moment to honor and remember the dogs of the Titanic.

 As reported by Examiner.com, of the 12 confirmed dogs on the Titanic, only 3 survived the shipwreck – all of which were small dogs, 2 Pomeranian and 1 Pekingese, easily hidden inside a blanket or coat and carried into the limited space on lifeboats.